Thermodynamic topology optimization for hardening materials: Numerical results

 The illustrations of the field data are created with Paraview \cite{Paraview}.
 Even if the models make use of symmetry planes, the results are presented as whole (mirrored) in some instances.
 The resultant structures are obtained by using the isovolume filter for the density variable $\chi$ with the minimum threshold set to \num{0.5}.
 This is the average value of the interval in which $\chi$ has been defined.

 \FloatBarrier

-\subsection{Optimal structures}
+\subsubsection{Optimal structures}

-We investigate the impact of inclusion of plasticity on the resultant optimal structure.
+We investigate the impact of inclusion of the behavior of hardening materials on the resultant optimal structure.
 To this end, the optimization results are compared with results of thermodynamic topology optimization for a linear elastic material behavior.
-This can be achieved while setting the yield stress to an unphysically high value, \ie{} $\sigmaYexp = \SI{500000}{\mega\pascal}$.
+This can be achieved while setting the yield stress to an unphysically high value, \ie{}, $\sigmaYexp = \SI{500000}{\mega\pascal}$.
 This ensures that no plastic deformation is active since the von Mises norm of the stress is below this value for all boundary value problems considered.
-The results obtained from this elastic optimization are\re{, of course,} consistent with results obtained in our previous publications, cf. \cite{jantos2019accurate}, for instance.
-All structures are presented for the converged iteration step.
-The structures with shades of green correspond to the thermodynamic topology optimization including plasticity (ideal or hardening) whereas the gray structure is the result for a purely linear elastic topology optimization.
+The results obtained from this elastic optimization are, of course, consistent with results obtained in our previous publications, cf. \cite{jantos2019accurate}, for instance.
+All structures are presented for the converged iteration step $n_{\mathrm{conv}}$.
+The structures with shades of green correspond to the thermodynamic topology optimization including hardening materials whereas the gray structure is the result for a purely linear elastic topology optimization.
+For examples of the side-by-side evolution of topology and plastic strains, we refer to \secref{sec:evolutionProcess}.

-Due to loading, high plastic strains \re{may} occur in the entire design space.
-Two result regions with lower stress intensities in topology are possible: i) thicker cross-section areas reduce the maximum value of the averaged stress such that the remaining stress is limited by the yield criterion $r$\re{,} or ii) vanishing \re{sub}structure\re{s} \re{because no stresses occur for void material.} For an example of the distribution of plastic strains, we refer to \secref{sec:evolutionProcess} \re{in which a} structure is \re{computed where} the highest stresses and thus plastic deformations are present at the constrained boundaries in terms of external loading and supports.
-Consequently, we observe thicker member sizes here, cf. the center and supports of the clamped beam in \figref{fig:pic_ClampedBeam_tto_compare_chi} and the center of the MBB in \figref{fig:pic_MBB_tto_compare_chi}.
+Due to loading, high plastic strains may occur in the entire design space.
+Each area with plastic deformations results in the greatest stresses limited by the yield threshold $r$.
+In turn, the rearrangement of densities allows lower stress intensities in topology: i) thicker cross-section areas reduce the maximum value of the averaged stress such that the remaining stress is limited by the yield criterion $r$, or ii) vanishing substructures.
+Here, the analysis of the optimal structures reveals exactly the mentioned effects in the resulting topologies.
+One the one hand, we observe thicker member sizes, cf. the supports of the clamped beam in \figref{fig:pic_ClampedBeam_tto_compare_chi} and the center of the quasi non-hardening MBB in \figref{fig:pic_MBB_tto_compare_chi}, for instance.